DanMillerM2/UnstableSlopes/Coregistration.md

 For any overlapping portion of two DTMs, we can find an optimal set
 $\Delta x, \Delta y$, and $\Delta z$.
 In doing this, we want to exclude portions of the DTMs where elevation changes did occur.
-The $\Delta e$s for those sites would not be a consequence of a shift in the registration between the DTMs and including those in our set of equations would bias the resulting estimates for $\Delta x, \Delta y$, and $\Delta z$.
+The $\Delta e$ values for those sites would not be a consequence of a shift in the registration between the DTMs and including those in our set of equations would bias the resulting estimates for $\Delta x, \Delta y$, and $\Delta z$.
 Below I describe a method for differentiating systematic